University Of TorontoCurrently Open

 - Saturdays at 11:00 am.Tours start at Nona Macdonald Visitors Centre, 25 King’s College Circle, Toronto.

-How To Get To University Of Toronto by Public Transport
+How To reach University Of Toronto by Public Transport

 - Subway 1 stop Queen's Park Station.